thebustalab/common_reference_frame/README.md

 This project introduces a molecular representation system based on a common reference frame, developed to aid in the elucidation of biosynthetic pathways and in structural diversity tasks.
 Using triterpenoid structures as a case study, we show that the system allows for determination of atom-to-atom correspondence across complex molecules, facilitating the identification of structural variation and providing insights into biosynthetic processes.
 By integrating structural and phylogenetic data, this system offers a new framework for pathway elucidation, particularly in natural products chemistry.

 ## Data
-The raw data in this repository includes the triterpenoid structures analyzed in this study.
+The raw data in this repository includes the triterpenoid structures analyzed in this study and their occurence across angiosperm plant species.
 This data is formatted to facilitate replication of the findings and exploration of structural variation using the common reference frame system.

 ## R Code
 The provided R scripts allow for the recreation of the hierarchical clustering and structural variation analyses described in the manuscript.
 The scripts are designed for ease of use, with detailed comments to support understanding and further experimentation in related biosynthetic tasks.